Skip to Main Content

 What’s a pension scam?

-Scammers usually offer:
+Pension scammers usually offer:

 • upfront cash or guaranteed returns if you transfer or cash-in your pension pot and move your money to another scheme

-• early access to your pension pot if you’re under 55
+• early access to your pension pot if you’re under 55 (age 57 from 2028)

-• high-risk investment opportunities such as overseas property and hotels, renewable energy bonds, forestry, parking or storage units
+• high-risk investment opportunities such as overseas property and hotels, renewable energy bonds, parking or storage units

 Scammers might use phrases like: